Financial Freedom

 The old Cherokee simply replied, “The one you feed.”

-Using the Tools Given to Create More Financial Freedom
+Using Mindset Tools to Create More Financial Freedom

-To make changes in our lives, we must be ready for the unexpected as expected.
-Our old beliefs like self-worthlessness, hurt, lack, corporate grind, loneliness, abandonment, insecurity, and victim mentality will arise and challenge us.
+To make changes in our lives, we must be ready for the unexpected as well as the expected.
+Our old beliefs, like self-worthlessness, hurt, lack, corporate grind, loneliness, abandonment, insecurity, and victim mentality, will arise and challenge us.

 It’s not a battle, it’s an opportunity for a shift.
-Like the popped tire, fear-based thinking is replaceable and can provide us with a stronger determination to succeed, if we allow it.
+Like the popped tire, fear-based thinking is replaceable and can create a stronger determination to succeed, if you allow it.

-The first and most important step in creating more finances and freedom is learning how to move past the fear-based blowouts.
+The first and most important step in creating more money and freedom is learning to move past fear-based blowouts.

-Having the tools to help us navigate our mind, like having a wrench and car jack to change the tire, is essential to making it to our destination of change.
+Having the tools to help you navigate your mind, like a wrench and a jack to change a tire, is essential to reaching your destination of change.

-Check out these resources that can help us get started.
-By providing our minds with a safe space to grow we allow our actions to do the same.
+Check out these resources that can help you get started.
+As you provide your mind with a safe space to grow, you allow your actions to do the same.
+Track your progress and reflect on results.

 1. Hypnosis - Guided Meditation